eblack-leaf/workflow_visualizer/website/wv_book/src/pages/visualizer.md

 any render fns attached to the visualizer and presents to the surface of window initialized by the [`Runner`](runner.md).
 The visualizer is composed of many parts which build on each other to provide a specific solution of a responsive UI and is best explained by delving into each section specifically.
 The next section is [`Job`](job.md) to start us off.
+This is the central glue for all the various parts.
+Each module attached to the `Visualizer` has been vetted to elide repetitive systems from running when no updating has been done that could change each aspect thanks to the `Filter` system paired with `ChangeDetection` that tracks mutable access to components.
 ### Interface Overview
 ##### Init
 First is the `Visualizer::new(...)`.